oleroma/clawpakka_case/readme.md

 ## Migration to Build123d
 We are in the process of migrating 3D modelling from Blender to [Build123D](https://build123d.readthedocs.io), we decided to make the migration gradually, one part at a time.

+The original Blender parts are still located in `blender/` folder.

-The parts that are already ported into Build123D are located in `build123d/` folder.
+While parts that are already ported into Build123D are located in `build123d/` folder.

-The export script will create STL for all Blender and Build123d parts, and STEP only for Build123d parts.
+The export script will create `STL` for all Blender and Build123D parts, and `STEP` only for Build123d parts.

 ## Developer commands